En pensant à ma famille de Gyro Club

 I well remember how terrified I was that first day abroad all alone – and the huge sense of achievement on arriving in Millau the following day, seeing the delicate web of the viaduc spanning the gorge above the town.
-After a few days of exploring, we finally made it to Bois de la Pierre, my little van, the satnav and me, and the next year we did it all again with my gyroplane hitched on behind.
+After a few days of exploring, we finally made it to Bois de la Pierre – my little van, the satnav and me – and the next year we did it all again with my gyroplane hitched on behind.
 I was so chuffed with myself!

 We’re going again next week.
 My little van, the satnav and me…

 Chris Julian was killed on the morning of May 17th 1997.

 Sunday the 18th of May 1997 was a beautiful day, bright and sunny with blue sky.
 As usual, I went outside and sat on the wall to look at the weather and the wonderful view of Cornwall stretching away into the distance, watching the windmills turning through the tears in my eyes.
 The familiar scene gave no clue to the tragic events of the previous day, the only difference was that Chris Julian didn’t come out to join me as he often did.
 We would watch his two dogs playing in the field, and wait for our new friend Bob Bond to arrive on his motorbike from Exeter.
 After the obligatory cup of tea, we would all pile into Chris’s old car – me in the back buried under three lots of flying gear, tools and crash helmets – and hurtle off to St. Merryn laughing and joking all the way and often completely on the wrong side of the road.
 It was very quiet on Sunday the 18th of May.

 Chris was a legend in the British gyroplane world.
 Many of us gyronauts survive because he taught us how to do so.
 It’s sad that so few remember him now, or even know who he was.
 I’ll add to this in time, but tomorrow is May 17th, a particularly poignant day to remember Chris Julian and also Bob Bond, who died beside him when the rotor assembly detached in flight.